ennukee/enragednuke.github.io/shared_examples.md

 1. Multiple classes that inherit a superclass (the obvious)
 2. Views that all act similarly (i.e. data pages)
+3. Skeleton code that is often left as a result of autogeneration

 Let's look at the first point,